TuxCoding/ThunderOverlay/README.md

     -   Other damage events: fire, crit, severe damage
 -   Sound effects if not possible with the game client itself
     -   Realistic sounds like from this awesome video [Battlefield 1](https://www.youtube.com/watch?v=J2JBmYt2Z44)
-        -   Detection for events like following are possible would be possible with the webinterface:
+        -   Detection for events like the following would be possible with the webinterface:
             -   lost crew members
             -   marked enemies on map
             -   and more.